yaogara/yaogara-ark/content/fieldnotes/voices-of-the-elders-testimonies.md

 ---

+## Related Articles

+- [[Prayer and Intention in Amazonian Ceremony]] details the ritual architectures echoed throughout these testimonies.
+- [[Myths of Plant Origin in Amazonia]] offers narrative counterparts to the oral histories shared by elders.
+- [[Biocultural Rights and Indigenous Knowledge of Amazonian Teacher Plants]] situates the testimonies within current debates on intellectual sovereignty and consent.
+- [[Conservation Status of Amazonian Entheogenic Plants]] outlines ecological pressures that elders identify in their stewardship calls.
+- [[Sacred Plant Reforestation Projects (Ayahuasca and Chacruna)]] presents community strategies that respond to the replanting appeals voiced here.
+- [[Ayahuasca Overview]] provides introductory context for readers encountering these ceremonial testimonies for the first time.

+---

 ## References
 1. McKenna, D.J. (n.d.).
 People and Plants: Ethnobotany in the 21st Century.
 McKenna Academy. https://mckenna.academy/course/an-introduction-to-ethnobotany/
 2. Soldati, G.T., Alves, J.M., et al. (2011).
 "Plantas con madre": Plants That Teach and Guide in the Shamanic Initiation Process in East-Central Peru.
 Journal of Ethnopharmacology, 134(2), 739–753. https://pubmed.ncbi.nlm.nih.gov/21295130/